fryefryefrye/Open-Source-RKS/README.md

 ![](https://github.com/fryefryefrye/Bluetooth-keyless-system/raw/master/img/ResolveAddress.jpg) <br>

-When you are OK to this stage, if you walk to your reciver with your iPhone, the arduino will knwo you are coming ,and you can write your applaction code.
+When you are OK to this stage, if you are walking to your reciver with your iPhone, the arduino will know you are coming.<br>
+And you can write your applaction code.
 Like close a relay to open a door.<br>

 ## Old version: Released on 2016.
 Use Independent Wireless Tag.